 Whatever else the Rangers are struggling with these days, you can’t pin it on Brendan Shanahan.
 The veteran just scored his second goal of the game, the lone bright spot on an otherwise discouraging evening…

 A couple of minor tweaks in the line-up for tonight, most notably Kevin Weekes getting his first start of the year in place of Henrik Lundqvist.
-Beyond that: —Ryan Hollweg moves up to the third line on the left wing with Blair Betts and Adam Hall. —Marcel Hossa will skate… Read More →
+Beyond that: — Ryan Hollweg moves up to the third line on the left wing with Blair Betts and Adam Hall. — Marcel Hossa… Read More →

 …for Rangers today since they traveled this morning to Buffalo.
 What this means is I might not have an update on the defensive situation or who’s starting in goal until later.
 I’ll let you all know when I have something.